High torque and smooth motion from a compact package make hydraulics the best choice for powering the worlds largest Ferris wheel.

 Like the London Eye, the Great Observation Wheel of Beijing deviates from the conventional design of Ferris wheels, which use a drive to rotate the wheel from its center axis.
 The new Great Wheels, as they have been dubbed, are so large that it is not practical to drive them from their center axis.
 Instead, drives located at their circumference produce rotation.

 The Great Wheels of London and Beijing were designed and built by Great Wheel Corp., Dubai, with control and drive solutions designed and supplied by Bosch Rexroth, Lohr, Germany and Boxtel, Netherlands.
 As the exclusive partner for Great Wheel Corp., Bosch Rexroth has also developed drive and control systems for many other Great Wheels, including the Great Wheel in Berlin, due to open in 2009.

-The diameter of the Beijing’s wheel is 198 m.
-It will carry 48 closed cabins, each offering space for 40 passengers.
-This means the wheel can carry up to 1920 passengers.
+Beijing’s wheel carry 48 enclosed cabins, each offering space for 40 passengers.
+Some simple math reveals that the wheel can carry up to 1920 passengers at a time.
 With a travel speed of 3 rev/hr, it can accommodate up to 5760 passengers per hour.

 The driving force

 No parameters based on experience are available for Ferris wheels in this size, only approximate figures extrapolated from the London Eye.
 Bosch Rexroth was responsible for the automation of the London Eye, but initial calculations quickly showed that the drive technology needed for Beijing would have to be significantly more powerful to produce the required performance.